sunsided/basic-dsl/README.md

 ### Statements
 - `LET variable = expression` - Variable assignment
-- `PRINT [expression, ...]` - Output values or strings (supports multiple comma-separated expressions or empty for newline)
+- `PRINT [expression, ...]` - Output values or strings (comma creates tab stops for columnar formatting, or empty for newline)
 - `GOTO label` - Jump to line number
 - `IF condition THEN GOTO label` - Conditional jump
 - `FOR variable = start TO end [STEP increment]` - Loop initialization